tomek-he-him/eval-expression.js/Readme.md

 **Be warned:** Take [all precausions which apply to using `eval`][eval-precautions]. `eval-expression` is no safer, no more performant and no easier to debug.

 But it is more predictable.
-And, just as eval, it sometimes is useful for rapid prototyping.
+And, just as `eval`, it sometimes is useful for rapid prototyping.

 [eval-precautions]: http://www.nczonline.net/blog/2013/06/25/eval-isnt-evil-just-misunderstood/